mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-developers.md

 **[I don't want to create mods, I want to contribute to tModLoader](tModLoader-guide-for-contributors)**

 ___

+## Installation
+If you still need to install tModLoader refer to the [tModLoader guide for players](tModLoader-guide-for-players).

+## Developing with tModLoader
+Choose your favorite IDE to mod with tModLoader.
+Refer to the [development section](home#development) on the homepage.

+## I am new to modding
+If you are new to modding, it is recommended to start with [the starter guide](Basic-tModLoader-Modding-Guide).
+You can then move on to the [easy guides](home#easy-guides).

 The following links might be useful for you:
 1. [tModLoader documentation](http://tmodloader.github.io/tModLoader/html/annotated.html)